How to Answer the 20 Hardest Interview Questions

 Interviewing is a far cry from a walk in the park; with nerves flying all over the place, and the struggle of maintaining the correct body language, it’s difficult to focus on the important part of the interview; the questions.
-Aside from the most common interview questions, employers are asking their candidates more tricky ones “to uncover areas that may reflect inconsistencies” says Tina Nicolai, executive career coach and founder of Resume Writers' Ink.
+Aside from the most common interview questions, employers ask their candidates more tricky ones to see if there are any inconsistencies.

-Although this can be nail-bitingly terrifying, there’s no need to panic; we’ve listed the hardest questions with suggestions on how to answer them below, to help you prepare for your interview and bag your dream job:
+Although this can be nail-bitingly terrifying, there’s no need to panic; we’ve listed the hardest questions with suggestions on how to tackle them below, to help you prepare for your interview and bag your dream job.

 1. ‘If you could change anything in your past, what would that be?’